etanvi/VIRGINIA-CLIMATE-CENTER-INDICATOR-DASHBOARD/README.md

 ## Setup Instructions
 1. **Create a Project Folder**: Create a folder on your desktop or preferred location for project files (e.g., `VirginiaWeatherProject`).

-2. **Download the NOAA Data**: Access and download the required NOAA NClimGrid dataset.
+2. **Download the NOAA Data**: Access and download the all the required NOAA NClimGrid data files.
 Save this data within a subfolder named `Data` inside your project folder.

-3. **Clone or Download Project Files**: Clone or download the provided Jupyter notebooks and data cleaning file into your project folder.
+3. **Clone or Download Project Files**: Clone or download the provided Jupyter notebooks, data cleaning and visualization i.e. tableau workbook files into your project folder.

 ## Execution Workflow
 1. **Data Extraction and Formatting (`Data Extraction and Formatting.ipynb`)**: